 Continuous absenteeism (that is, for 3 or more nights) will be taken as an indication that you do not wish to receive any aid or assistance from the Agency.

 House rules are posted in each accommodation centre.
 While you are a resident in the centre, you will be expected to abide by these rules.
 You can find the RIA revised house rules (pdf) including complaints procedures on the Agency's website.

 It is the responsibility of parents to supervise and care for their children.
 To ensure the safety of the children and for the safety of others, it is not permissible to leave children unattended at the accommodation centres.
-Failure to care for and ensure the safety of your children may require the involvement of the Local Health Office, which is obliged, under the Child Care Act 1991, to ensure the welfare and protection of children in its area.
+Failure to care for and ensure the safety of your children may require the the involvement of the Child and Family Agency, which is obliged, under the Child Care Act 1991, as amended by the Child and Family Agency Act 2013, to ensure the welfare and protection of children in its area.